-If you have ever been fortunate enough to experience the mesmerizing effects of watching a Hawaiian feather duster retract with lightening quickness into its protective tube, you know what all the hubbub is about when it comes to this intriguing marine invertebrate.
+If you have ever been fortunate enough to experience the mesmerizing effects of watching a feather duster retract with lightening quickness into its protective tube, you know what all the hubbub is about when it comes to these intriguing marine invertebrates.
 Inexpensive, colorful, hardy and peaceful toward virtually all other reef tank inhabitants, these forgiving fan worms are perfect for first-time reefkeepers but still able to start conversations among old-timers.

-Special note: The Hawaiian feather duster may drop its crowns if stressed.
+Feather dusters may drop their crowns if stressed.
 This is no cause for alarm as the crown will regenerate in time, although the source of the stress should be found and removed.